EQEmu/eqemu-docs-v2/docs/categories/spells/spell-mechanics.md

 **Collection of details on various spell effect mechanics.**

-\*Most of the mechanics described in this section were deduced from extensive personal parsing on live server \~ Kayen
+*Most of the mechanics described in this section were deduced from extensive personal parsing on live server .~ Kayen

-\*Term 'resist check' means essessentially the chance for the spell to be resisted.
+*Term 'resist check' means essessentially the chance for the spell to be resisted.
 Resist checks can occur for various reasons after the spell has already landed.
 Failed 'resist check' means as if it was resisted.

 **ROOT**